 The Mathematics Department serves a very large number of undergraduate students.
-We aim for excellence in our teaching of algebra, precalculus, and calculus, for students in every major that requires mathematics.
-In addition to our teaching staff, we work with Learning Support Services to provide instructional assistance (tutoring), we provide the Mathematics Placement Exam to place students in an appropriate course, and mathematics advising at Undergraduate Affairs.
-In addition to serving the campus with mathematical resources, we support a large number of undergraduate mathematics majors.
+We aim for excellence in our teaching of algebra, precalculus, and calculus, for all students taking mathematics.
+In addition to our teaching staff, we work with Learning Support Services to provide instructional assistance (tutoring) and the division administers Mathematics Placement in order to place students in an appropriate course.
+In addition to serving the campus itself with mathematical resources, we support a large number of undergraduate mathematics majors.

 The Mathematics Department offers a Major program leading to a B.A. in Mathematics, as well as a Minor in Mathematics.
 A joint Economics/Mathematics B.A. is now possible, and administered through the Economics Department.
 Within the Mathematics Major, there are three tracks: Pure Mathematics, Mathematics Education, and Computational Mathematics.

 The Pure Mathematics track is designed for students who value the study of mathematics, not only for application, but also for its own sake.
 Pure mathematicians focus on the big how and why questions of mathematics, and attempt to find new formulae and methods while utilizing insights from a tradition of thousands of years.
 The Pure Mathematics track is recommended for those interested in graduate study in pure mathematics, and those who seek a rigorous education that involves not only rote computational skills but also rigorous explanations of how mathematics works.
 To give a well-rounded education in mathematics, the Pure Mathematics track requires an introduction to proof class, and a balance of advanced coursework in algebra, analysis, and geometry.
 Majors who seek graduate study at top institutions often go beyond the required courses to enroll in graduate courses as well.